 - Some services have separate logs – bring them all together.
 Use Azure Functions or other Azure services (but Functions fits well into this scenario) to extract and ingress services logs into your monitoring platform.
 Usually, there is an API which allows you to pull this information.

 - Long term data storage?
 Store log data in Azure Storage blobs for other solutions to pick it up and consume, and for the long term.
 Azure Monitor can store this data for you there.

 - How to get data for current trends and event monitoring?
 Push log events to Azure Event Hub for processing and store the outcome in Azure SQL.
 This will allow you to consume current and historical data with Power BI for easy analytics.

-Sounds like an awful amount of work and integration to be done, doesn’t it?
+Sounds like an awful amount of work and integration to do, doesn’t it?
 Isn’t there something easier which will gather all this information and provide some visuals?
 In fact, there is.